Carlos A. Mannucci

 Its greatest accomplishment are its back-to-back Copa Perú championships and the three Regional Championships of Peru, Northern Zone (1985, 1987, 1991-I).
 The club has a long rivalry with Alfonso Ugarte de Chiclin, and matches between the two teams are known as El Clásico Trujillano.
 In recent years, it has also developed a rivalry against the other professional club in the city, Universidad César Vallejo.

-Along with a men's football team, Carlos A. Mannucci also has a women's football team that participates in the Liga Femenina, the top league of Peruvian women's football.
+Along with a men's football team, Mannucci also has a women's football team that participates in the Liga Femenina, the top league of Peruvian women's football.

 History

 Establishment

-Carlos A. Mannucci was founded as a multi-sport club on November 16, 1959 at the request of a group of female volleyball players that had until then been sponsored by Trujillo's Victor Lazarte Hospital.
+Carlos A. Mannucci was founded as a multi-sport club on November 16, 1959 at the request of a group of female volleyball players who had until then been sponsored by Trujillo's Victor Lazarte Hospital.
 They requested the patronage of local businessman Carlos José Mannucci Vega and his mother Laura Vega de Mannucci who created the club in honor of their late father and husband Carlos Alberto Mannucci Finochetti.

 The club first competed in local volleyball and basketball competitions with funding from the Carlos A. Mannucci Company.
 Eventually the club started participating in local football competitions after buying the spot of Club Mariscal Ramón Castilla.
 Its first season of competition was 1967.